Research

 • Population structure and admixture in European and Latin American cohorts

-• Development of molecular diagnostic assays and their validation
+• Development and validation of molecular diagnostic assays

 One Health & environmental genomics